Beware the sun, everyone: People with darker skin can get skin cancer, too

-4. People of color must use sunscreen too.
+4. Darker-skinned people must use sunscreen too.

 These sunscreens work by reflecting or absorbing the sun’s UVA rays (which can prematurely age your skin) and UVB rays (which cause burning).
 Experts recommend getting water-resistant, broad-spectrum (UVA and UVB) protection sunscreen with a sun protection factor (SPF) of 30 or higher; note that anything beyond SPF 50 offers limited additional protection.

 - In addition to using sunscreen, wear sun-protective clothing, including long-sleeved shirts, pants, sunglasses and wide-brimmed hats.